kellpossible/cargo-i18n/README.md

 This crate is a Cargo sub-command `cargo i18n` which can be used to extract and build localization resources for your crate.

+You can install this tool using the command: `cargo install cargo-i18n`.

 The `cargo i18n` command reads the configuration file (by default called `i18n.toml`) in the root directory of your crate, and then proceeds to extract  localization resources from your source files, and build them.

 The [i18n-embed](https://crates.io/crates/i18n-embed) library has been created to allow you to conveniently embed the localizations in your application or library, and have them selected at runtime.

 The [i18n-build](https://crates.io/crates/i18n-build) library contains most of the implementation for this tool.
 It has been published separately to allow its direct use within project build scripts if required.

+For an example usage you can see the source code for this project, localizes itself.
+This project was originally created to aid in the work in progress [coster](https://github.com/kellpossible/coster) self-hosted web application.

 ## i18n.toml Configuration